Troubleshooting Endpoint analytics

 - Ensure all devices you want to see performance data are enrolled.

-- Check if the data upload from Configuration Manager to the Gateway Service was successful by looking at the error messages on the UXAnalyticsUploadWorker.log file on the site server.
+- Check if the data upload from Configuration Manager to the Gateway Service was successful by looking at the error messages on the UXAnalyticsUploadWorker.log file on the site system hosting Service Connection Point role.

 - Check if an admin has custom overrides for client settings.
 In the Configuration Manager console, go to the Devices workspace, find the target devices, and in the Client settings group, select the Resultant client settings.
 If endpoint analytics is disabled, there's an overriding client setting.
 Find the overriding client settings and enable endpoint analytics on it.